vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/5-rag-canopyUI.md

     git push
     ```

-4. Open the Canopy UI (https://canopy-ui-<USER_NAME>-test.<CLUSTER_DOMAIN> if you have closed it since last time), change to the Information Search feature in the left menu and ask something like `What are Canopies?`
+4. Open the Canopy UI (https://canopy-ui-<USER_NAME>-test.<CLUSTER_DOMAIN> if you have closed it since last time), change to the Information Search feature in the left menu and ask something like `what is the total credits in Biotechnology program in Redwood Digital University?`

     ![ask-canopy.png](images/ask-canopy.png)

 Congratulations! 🎉
 You now have a fully functioning RAG system where you can ingest complex documents as needed.

+But the question is, are we going to run the pipeline manually every time or do we have a better way to do this?
+And what about production?
+Are we going to push without any test?
+Let's advance to the next section!